carlosperate/ardublockly/blockly/README.md

 * Arduino pin tracking
 * Arduino generator unit test (incomplete)
 * Procedures and flyout core classes modified to include the Arduino setup() and loop() functions
+* Minor visual changes to the zoom icons

 All other changes and fixes have been submitted to the original Blockly repository for inclusion into the upstream master branch.